Employment

 The Assistant Football Coach reports to the Head Football Coach and is responsible for assisting the Head Coach in carrying out all activities necessary to accomplish the objectives of this sport within the guidelines of the NJCAA, Region X, and Louisburg College.

-This position is a part-time, exempt position requiring approximately 25 hours per week.
 This position is a 10-month position, paid through 12 months to ensure benefits are uninterrupted.

 Assistant Football Coach

-• Teach and provide instruction to Football student-athletes on the fundamentals, details, and strategy of Football as assigned by the Head Coach
+• Teach and provide instruction to Football student-athletes on the fundamentals, details, and strategy of Football as assigned by the Head Coach.

-• Assist the Head Coach in developing game strategies
+• Assist the Head Coach in developing game strategies.

-• Council student-athletes in sport participation, personal development, and academics
+• Council student-athletes in sport participation, personal development, and academics.

-• Assist in monitoring student-athletes' academic progress
+• Assist in monitoring student-athletes' academic progress.

-• Work with the Head Coach to identify and recruit potential Football student-athletes.
+• Work with the Head Coach to identify and recruit potential Football Student-Athletes.

-• Demonstrate the ability to communicate effectively and appropriately
+• Demonstrate the ability to communicate effectively and appropriately.

 • Ability to motivate student athletes to be successful on and off the field